 This note discusses zero-hours contracts; a type of contract used by employers whereby workers agree to be potentially available for work although have no guaranteed hours.Jump to full report >>

-This note discusses zero-hours contracts: a type of contract used by employers whereby workers agree to be potentially available for work although have no guaranteed hours.
+This note discusses zero-hours contracts: a type of contract used by employers whereby workers have no guaranteed hours and agree to be potentially available for work.
+They are used increasingly by companies seeking labour flexibility and by workers seeking flexibility around their other commitments.

 Commons Briefing papers SN06553